theAbe/Ibraheem-Samer-WebService-Project/README.md

 Client :
-Our client will be a desktop application  that invokes service operations.
+Our client will be a web  application  that invokes service operations.

 Service Providers :